gorilla-devs/ferium/README.md

 - Minecraft version
 - Mod loader

+You can also provide these settings as flags to the create command.
+If you want to copy the mods from another profile, provide the `--import` flag.
+You can also provide the profile name to the `--import` flag, if you don't a profile picker will be shown.
-Ferium will automatically switch to the newly created profile.
+Finally, Ferium will automatically switch to the newly created profile.

 #### Configure

-You can configure these same settings afterwards by running `ferium profile configure`
+You can configure these same settings afterwards by running `ferium profile configure`.
+Again, you can provide these settings as flags to the command.

 #### Manage

 You can see all the profiles you have by running `ferium profile list`.
-Switch between your profiles using `ferium profile switch`.
+Switch between your profiles using `ferium switch`.

 #### Delete